rl-institut/super-repo/docs/development/continuous-integration/usage.md

 ## Add new code test

 To add a new test for any new functionality you have added or you plan to add you should add a test.
-The test is imply added to the tests/ directory.
+The test is implied added to the tests/ directory.

 See our examples ....